By

 There is no personal income tax law enacted in the UAE.
 This means that there are no individual tax registration or reporting requirements.

-Employers are required to contribute to staff pensions, but we will cover this later on in the guide.
+Employers must contribute to staff pensions, but we will cover this later in the guide.

 Social security contributions